25 years of River Restoration Expertise

 - to help achieve targets for biodiversity net gain.

-Why should I choose FiveRivers for my restoration project?
+Why should I choose FiveRivers for my river restoration project?

-River restoration is our specialism: we’ve earnt the trust of countless clients for over 25 years due to the quality of our restoration work.
-Click through to our case studies page to see some examples.
+River restoration is our specialism: we’ve earnt the trust of countless clients for over 25 years due to the quality of our river restoration work.
 Additionally, we are members of the River Restoration Centre (RRC), a national body which champions best-practice river restoration, habitat enhancements and sustainability.
+Click through to our case studies page to see some examples of our river restoration work.